aakers24/THM/Paths/SOC1/SOC1.md

     * Feedback - Incorporation of inputs from relavent parties

 * CTI Standards and Frameworks - MITRE ATT&CK, TAXII, STIX, Cyber Kill Chain, Diamond Model

 ---

-### *The Incident Response Lifecycle*

-1. Preparation - Readiness against attack.
-This includes documentation of requirements, definition of policies, inclusion and deployment of security tools, and training.

-1. Detection & Analysis - The process of detecting and analysing events that qualify as incidents.
-This includes getting alerts from tools, investigation into alerts, and hunting for unknown threats.

-1. Containment, Eradication, & Recovery - Preventing the spread of an incident and securing the system/network.
-This includes infected host isolation, removing infection artifacts, and regaining control.

-1. Post-Incident Activity - Reflection and evaluation of security posture.
-This includes understanding the cause of the breach, ameliorating this cause as well as other vulnerabilities, creation of rules and policies which help detect or prevent a similar incident, and further training.
-This blends back into Preparation and the cycle continues.

----